 1) To develop a new woodland with all the diverse ecological functions of natural woodland.

 2) To create a woodland that is resilient to pests, diseases and future climate change.

 3) To produce valuable hardwood timber.
 Not just basic commodities such as firewood or woodchip.

 5) To create a woodland for quiet enjoyment by ourselves and local people.

 6) To demonstrate innovative woodland planting and management techniques.

 7) To provide a source of tree and shrub seed for our adjacent tree nursery.

 These are just some of the things we have done to realise these objectives:

 2) We accept that over the years Nursery Wood will be subject to many pests and diseases.
-Some species of tree may even be lost altogether but the woodland will remain.
+Some species of tree may even be lost altogether but the woodland will always remain.
 Ash trees in the wood were infected with Chalara in 2014.
-Because ash was not planted in groups and comprised only 10% of the woodland, we have been able to control the disease by pruning to a single leader and now have healthy, vigorous trees.
+Because ash was not planted in groups and comprised only 15% of the woodland, we have been able to control the disease by pruning to a single leader up to 2 metres.
+We now have healthy, vigorous ash trees.